linhhoang-ex/uav-bs-placement-drl/README.md

 ## How to run the simulation
 1. Configure the simulation parameters in [`params_sys.py`](params_sys.py)
 2. [Optional] Use [`SingleDroneEnv_A2C.ipynb`](SingleDroneEnv_A2C.ipynb) to train an A2C agent following [Gymasinum](https://gymnasium.farama.org/)'s API standard for reinforcement learning.
 This trained agent could be used in the `K-Means + A2C` benchmark method in [`main.ipynb`](main.ipynb).
-3. Run [`main.ipynb`](main.ipynb) start the simulation.
-This notebook also have plots used for check the system configuration and simulation outputs.
+3. Run [`main.ipynb`](main.ipynb) to start the simulation.
+This notebook also have plots used for checking the system configuration and simulation outputs.
 4. Check [`simulation`](simulation) folder to investigate all figures and numerical results (exported to xlsx files) created during the simulation at Step 3.
 5. Investigate the user mobility model in [`mobility_model.py`](mobility_model.py), the user traffic model in [`traffic_model.py`](traffic_model.py), the wireless communication channel modelling in [`channel_model.py`](channel_model.py), and the proposed UAV movement method in [`uav_controller.py`](uav_controller.py).